-Manifestation: Definition, Meaning, and How to Manifest
+Manifestation: Definition, Meaning, and How to Do It

 What is manifestation?
 How do you manifest the things you want in life?
 And what are the best manifestation strategies?
 Here's a science-based guide on manifestation.